 Meanwhile, small businesses that use their website for lead generation will still know a conversion has been produced but will not be able to easily quantify the amount of conversions or credit those conversions back to their website entry sources, such as PPC, organic, or email blast.

 For small businesses, which likely can’t afford any other web analytics package, Google Analytics Opt-out could have a far greater impact.
 It could mean not knowing what users are doing once they reach the website, and no insights for improving performance, making marketing decisions like continuing or suspending PPC much more difficult.

 An online marketing agency’s success is predicated on delivering results; but what happens when you can’t track those results?

 The inability to track not only traffic to a client’s website but whether those visitors purchased a product, submitted a contact form or resulted in some other type of conversion can leave an agency nervously shifting in their seats when it comes time for the monthly performance meeting with a client.
 But wait, it gets worse.

 The Google Analytics Opt-out squashes the ability for online marketers to analyze results from and make appropriate changes to their PPC campaigns, SEO activities and other vehicles the agency is currently leveraging on behalf of their clients.

 Imagine the horror of not having any conversion statistics to analyze in order improve click through rate, cost per click, ROI, impression share, or the other million items a PPC manager looks at to increase overall performance.

 In essence, the Google Analytics Opt-out leaves you driving blindfolded with your arms tied behind your back.

-In all honesty, the previous doomsday scenarios are likely never going to happen but everyone has to think of the ramifications and difficulties that would be created if the Google Analytics opt out gets used by a large amount of Internet users.
-That said, I leave you with this question:
+In all honesty, doomsday scenarios are likely never to arise; however, we all have to think of the ramifications of the Google Analytics Opt-out being used widely.
+To that end, we leave you with this question: